• Skip to primary navigation

 History

 The history of the Königsberger Klopse had its origins in the 19th century.
 Königsberg is a town that today lies in Russia and is called Kaliningrad.
-Königsberger Klopse was the royal residency of Prussia since 1724.
-It used to be an important trading port, which explains the influence of anchovies and capers in this dish.
+Königsberg was the capital of East Prussia since 1724.
+It used to be an important trading port which explains why exotic ingredients such as anchovies and capers are used in this dish.
 [Wikipedia: Königsberg]

-This regional delicacy gained popularity in Germany, as housemaids were sent from the East to Germany to work.
-Also, the famous philosopher Immanuel Kant was an admirer of these creamy German meatballs.
-He lived in Königsberg and served his numerous guests this Prussian dish.
+This regional Prussian delicacy gained popularity in Germany, as housemaids were sent from Prussia to Germany to work.
+The famous philosopher Immanuel Kant was also an admirer of these creamy German meatballs.
+He lived in Königsberg and served his numerous high-profile guests this Prussian dish.
 This is how Königsberger Klopse started to appear as a German delicacy in numerous cookbooks – and was now deemed acceptable for the upper classes.

 How to make Königsberger Klopse

-• 3 anchovy fillets or 1 teaspoon anchovy paste. (optional)
+• anchovy fillets or anchovy paste. (optional- leave our if you don't like them)

-• 1 teaspoon marjoram (affiliate link) (if not available you can substitute with sage (affiliate link))
+• marjoram (affiliate link) (if not available you can substitute with sage (affiliate link))

 For the broth